minhoangtapcode/flutter_intern_assessment/README.md

 3. **Run the Application**
-    Connect a device (emulator or physical) or start an emulator (e.g., flutter emulators --launch apple_ios_simulator for iOS or use an Android emulator):
+    Connect a device (emulator or physical) or start an emulator (e.g., flutter emulators --launch ):
     ```bash
     'flutter run'
     The app will fetch users from the JSONPlaceholder API and display them in a list.
 Tap a user to view details, and use the "Load More" button to fetch additional users.